MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 Registers a **Gnome::Gtk3::Window** with the widget and sets it up so that the widget receives events for it.
 Call `unregister-window()` when destroying the window.

-Before 3.8 you needed to call `gdk-window-set-user-data()` directly to set this up.
-This is now deprecated and you should use `register-window()` instead.
-Old code will keep working as is, although some new features like transparency might not work perfectly.

     method register-window ( N-GObject $window )

   * N-GObject $window; a **Gnome::Gtk3::Window**